Industrial Glossary

 Preventive Maintenance

 Maintenance & OperationsA proactive maintenance strategy that involves regular, planned maintenance activities performed on equipment to reduce the likelihood of failure.
-Includes routine inspections, lubrication, adjustments, cleaning, and parts replacement on a scheduled basis.
+It includes inspections, lubrication, adjustments, cleaning, and scheduled parts replacement.

 R